priya-km/priya-km/README.md

 ### Hi there 👋

-My name is Priya Maharban and I'm a full stack web developer currently based in New York City.
+My name is Priya and I'm a full stack web developer currently based in New York City.
 I mainly enjoy front end development and love to keep learning new languages.<br>

 I've completed several successful apps using both front end and back end technologies such as:
 - Basics: HTML, CSS, JavaScript